 BASEMENT.
 That portion of a structure having its floor sub-grade (below ground level) on all sides.

 COMMUNITY.
-A political entity that has the authority to adopt and enforce floodplain ordinances for the area under its jurisdiction.
+A political entity that has the authority to adopt and enforce floodplain ordinances for the area under Its jurisdiction.

 COMMUNITY RATING SYSTEM (CRS).
 A program developed by the Federal Insurance Administration to provide incentives for those communities in the regular program that have gone beyond the minimum floodplain management requirements to develop extra measures to provide protection from flooding.

 CRITICAL FACILITY.
 A facility for which even a slight chance of flooding might be too great.
-CRITICAL FACILITIES include, but are not limited to, schools, nursing homes, hospitals, police, fire, and emergency response installations, installations which produce, use or store hazardous materials or hazardous waste.
+Critical facilities include, but are not limited to, schools, nursing homes, hospitals, police, fire, and emergency response installations, installations which produce, use or store hazardous materials or hazardous waste.

 DEVELOPMENT.
-Any man-made change to improved or unimproved real estate, including but not limited to:
+Any man-made change to improved or unimproved real estate including but not limited to:

 (1) Construction, reconstruction, or placement of a structure or any addition to a structure;

-(2) Installing a manufactured home on a site, preparing a site for a manufactured home or installing recreational vehicle on a site for more than 180 days;
+(2) Installing a manufactured home on a site, preparing a site for a manufactured home or installing a recreational vehicle on a site for more than 180 days;

 (3) Installing utilities, erection of walls and fences, construction of roads, or similar projects;